214th Attack Group

-The 214th Attack Group is a unit of the Arizona Air National Guard's 162d Fighter Wing (162 FW), stationed at Davis-Monthan Air Force Base, Arizona, with an additional operating location at Libby Army Airfield at Fort Huachuca, Arizona.
+The 214th Attack Group is a unit of the Arizona Air National Guard's 162d Fighter Wing, stationed at Davis-Monthan Air Force Base, Arizona, with an additional operating location at Libby Army Airfield at Fort Huachuca, Arizona.
 If activated to federal service with the United States Air Force, the 214 RG is operationally gained by the Air Combat Command (ACC).

-Overview
+Mission

-The 214th Attack Group flies the MQ-1B Predator over Afghanistan via satellite from ground control stations in Tucson.
+The 214th Attack Group flies the MQ-1b Predator over Afghanistan via satellite from ground control stations in Tucson.
 Arizona Air Guardsmen fly 24/7 operations saving American lives through the vital information they provide to troops on the ground.

 Operations

 Currently, the unit flies over Afghanistan on a continual basis flying 20 hours per day, seven days per week.

 Predator operations provided U.S. troops on the ground with both daylight and infrared video of selected targets.
 In addition, the aircraft could carry two laser-guided AGM-114 Hellfire air to surface missiles.

 Arizona Air National Guard Predator operations will first fill worldwide theater requirements, but will also likely evolve into providing direct defense for the homeland in conjunction with the Department of Homeland Security and U.S. Northern Command.

 A permanent facility located at Davis-Monthan Air Force Base was completed in 2009.